pipedocs/pipedocs.github.io/content/config/usage_proc.md

 # Use cases for the XCP pipeline

-The XCP pipeline supports a number of use cases for aantomical and functional image processing.
-This page is concerned with starting analysis of a new dataset, as well as common modifications to existing datasets or existing analyses.
+The XCP pipeline supports a number of use cases for anatomical and functional image processing.
+This page is concerned with configuring analysis of a new dataset, as well as configuring common modifications to existing datasets or existing analyses.
 For general information about standard processing streams (e.g., activation, connectivity, anatomical), see [streams documentation](https://pipedocs.github.io/config/streams).

 ## Run a new sample or dataset